ingararntzen/timingdocs/docs/source/sequencer.rst

     /*
         skewconverter
-        creaates timing object 10.0 ahead of to
+        creaate timing object 10.0 ahead of to1
     */
     let to2 = new SkewConverter(to1, 10.0);

-    // point mode sequencer
-    let s1 = new Sequencer(ds, to1);

     // interval mode sequencer
     let s2 = new Sequencer(ds, to1, to2);